Code Lyoko: Lyoko Warriors

-A fairly reserved student who lives near and attends Kadic.
-She is the oldest of the group.
-She is of Japanese descent and has one younger brother, Hiroki.
+A fairly reserved student and the oldest of the group, who lives near and attends Kadic and befriends William Dunbar when he transfers to school during season 2.
+She is of Japanese descent and has a younger brother, Hiroki.
 At home, she has to deal with marital issues between her parents.
-She is a friend of William Dunbar, who transferred to Kadic during season 2.
-She practices pencak silat with Ulrich, whom she has a crush on, though it is not as obvious as Ulrich's crush on her.
-She was wearing a black sweater which does not cover her belly button, black skintight jeans, and black boots.
-Her Season 4 outfit is like her sports clothes consisting of a dark graphite blouse and matching pants with a purple hem.
-She wears the same boots as in Seasons 1-3 (this being seen in Cold Sweat where when an embarrassing childhood Halloween photo of her is seen, she is wearing big black boots in the picture) in the series.
+She practices pencak silat with Ulrich, whom she has a crush on, though it is not as obvious as his crush on her.
+Initially, she wears a short black sweater that exposes her midriff, black jeans, and black boots.
+Her Season 4 outfit is like her sports clothes, consisting of a dark graphite blouse and matching pants with a purple hem, along with black boots.
 On Lyoko, Yumi is dressed in a geisha-inspired outfit with an obi sash.
-Her main weapon is a Tessen fan, being given an additional one since the second season, and her one-and-only power is telekinesis, allowing her to move objects and levitate her three best friends with her mind alone; it is rarely used as it tires her out pretty quickly.
-During the fourth season, we see this ability being used five more times, now with more ease and control.
+Her main weapon is a Tessen fan, wielding an additional fan starting in the second season, and her sole power is telekinesis, allowing her to move objects and levitate the Warriors with her mind.
+This ability is initially rarely used as it tires her out quickly; however, in the fourth season, the ability is used more often, now with more ease and control.